Cueva Ventana, Puerto Rico

 • ask and answer questions

-• express likes and dislikes
+• express likes/dislikes

-• exchange opinions
+• state opinions

 Interpretive

-Understanding Spanish in, e.g.,
+Understanding spoken and written Spanish in, e.g.,

 • television news reports and oral presentations